mraible/mongock-docs/site/get-started/get-started.md

 ### 8- Execute the runner
 [Execute runner](/runner#build)

 When using the Springboot runner, you don't need to worry about the execution.
-Mongock takes care of it :wink:
+Mongock takes care of it 😉

 Congratulations!
 Our basic Mongock setup is done.
 We just need to run our application and we should see something like this in our log.